Prologue: Remembrance

 Juice giggled as Arnis stooped, watching his moppy hair bounce.

-Glythe stood up.
-“It’s her birthday.
-So bring our food, or I’ll show you some shocking ways I’ve learned to hurt people with books.”
+Glythe stood up. ”It’s her birthday.
+So bring our food, or I’ll show you how dangerous a book can be.”

 The boy swallowed hard and ran off, leaving the books to their fate.